 Seniors also worry about financial security, unexpected expenses, and living on less.
 Because they are preparing for a phase in their lives when they won’t earn as much as they did, concerns like affordability rank high with seniors.

-Tailoring Your Services to Appeal to Seniors
+5 Tips for Tailoring Your Real Estate Marketing and Services to Seniors

 Even after your marketing to retirees begins to yield results, you still need to be ready for when they call.
 What then?

 Go beyond boasting of helping an aging parent, relative or friend.
 The National Association of Realtors offers the SRES.
-The Senior Real Estate Specialist certification certifies your knowledge in marketing and selling to, seniors.
+The Senior Real Estate Specialist certification certifies your knowledge in marketing and selling to seniors.

 How will your client’s 401(k), IRA, or pension affect the real estate buying process?
 How does Medicare and Social Security factor in?
 What about reverse mortgages and aging in place?
 Do some research and you’ll speak with more confidence and authority.
 You’ll also be able to show that you can help them with purchasing a home and the process it takes to get there. .